Abhishek Bachchan Goes Wild Over Aishwarya Rai! Posts Lovey-dovey Captions About Her On Instagram!

 Aradhya Bachchan

-Abhi and Aish are blessed with a beautiful
+Abhi and Aish are blessed with a beautiful daughter,

 Happy Always